wragge/trove-data-guide/_sources/how-to/newspapers/get-ocr-coordinates.md

 In theory, you could write some code that gets the positions of every word in an article by looping through the words, adding each one to the page url's `searchTerm` parameter so that it's highlighted, then grabbing the coordinates from the `<span>`.
 It would be rather inefficient though.

-As described below, you can use this information to save images of individual words.
+You can use this information to save images of individual words.

 ```{code-cell} ipython3